John Peter DeLancey

 Historical view of the site

-John Peter DeLancey, the founder of St. Thomas Church in Mamaroneck, was a prominent figure in the early 1800s.
+John Peter DeLancey (1753 - 1828), the leader of the parish at St. Thomas Church in Mamaroneck, was a prominent figure in the early 1800s and one of the largest enslavers in Mamaroneck.
 Following his service with the British in the Revolutionary War, he settled in Mamaroneck in 1792 and established a home and family on the land of his grandfather, Caleb Heathcote.
-The DeLancey House was moved from its original location on Heathcote Hill to Boston Post Road in 1900.
+The house that stands before you is not in its original location - it was moved from Heathcote Hill to its current location on Boston Post Road in 1901.

 Related family or prominent figures